 Students will read the lessons in each chapter and then demonstrate the concepts by writing programs on their computer.
 Students are encouraged to explore and be creative while completing the activity requirements.

-Students building credit-based transcripts should receive credit for each course appropriate for a one-semester technical elective with hands-on lab.
+Students building credit-based transcripts should receive credit for each course appropriate for a technical elective with hands-on lab.
 Specific credit assignment is best determined by the teacher in consideration of the local school environment.

 Our TeenCoder: Windows / Game Programming courses will be taught using the C# language.
 This language is Microsoft's most modern object-oriented language widely used in academia and the IT industry.
 When paired with the XNA Game Studio, your C# students gain built-in support for game programming, including the ability to easily create your own XBox games!